It's hard to imagine a more perfect food than beans or legumes.

 Cook the green, rough-looking pods when they're very young, using the black-and red-speckled seeds fresh or dried.

-beans are also known as snap.
+Green beans are also known as snap.

 While many growers still refer to the snap as string, a string-less cultivar was developed in the 1890s, and few today have to be stripped of their strings before you eat them.